zabel-xyz/plsql-language/README.md

  - Create your own file pldoc.json.<br>
    Don't change the default file because it'll be overwritten the next time you update this extension
  - Define the path (folder only) to your custom file by using the setting *plsql-language.pldoc.path*

+## Custom completion
+You can define your own completion for tables/fields

+An exemple is [here](snippets/plsql.completion.json).<br />
+(don't use this file, it'll be overwritten with the update of the extension !)<br />

+        plsql-language.completion.path: to specify its location

 ## Snippets
 Some snippets available